Michael-Meade/snackhack2/README.md

 d.user_brute
 # This will run all the methods to detect Drupal.
 d.all
 # This will just run the drupal score method.
-This will also print out the version of Drupal.
+This will a
-d.drupal_score
+76\ lso print out the version of Drupal. d.drupal_score
 ```